oneoffcoder/books/sphinx/scratch/source/motion.rst

 .. figure:: _static/images/motion/02-turn-left-15-degrees.png

-    This code block rotate a sprite to the left by 15 degrees.
+    This code block rotates a sprite to the left by 15 degrees.

 .. raw:: html